sssunsha/sprint-release-report/README.md

 ### command: sprint-release-report [options]
 * -m : only Mooncake
-* -b : only Bamboo"
+* -b : only Bamboo
 * -a : both two teams (default is both)
 * -h : help